Xilinx/Alveo-Cards/master/debugging/source/docs/power-delivery.md

 The U200, U250, and U280 cards require 225W of power to run Vitis™ acceleration loads and  `xbtest`.
 The U55C requires 115W.

-You can display the maximum available card power using `xbmgmt examine` command as shown below.
+You can display the maximum available card power using [xbmgmt examine](https://xilinx.github.io/XRT/master/html/xbmgmt.html#xbmgmt-examine) command as shown below.
 If `Max power` is less than the maximum required, the server will not provide the power needed for the application.

-In this example, the `Max power` is 150W, however the U200 card requires 225W and requires the PCIe AUX power connector to be connected.
+In this example, the `Max power` is 150W, however the U200 card requires 225W and requires the 8-pin PCIe AUX power connector to be connected.

 ```
  sudo xbmgmt examine -d 17:00.0